emirmoc/grammaticalnumber/README.md

 A function for determining whether a number (integer or floating point) is singular, plural, or paucal.

-In Slavic languages such as Bosnian, Croatian, and Serbian, certain numbers (2, 3, 4) have a different grammatical form from the other plural values.
+In Slavic languages such as Bosnian, Croatian, and Serbian, certain numbers (2, 3, 4) have a different grammatical form from other plural values.
 This form is called paucal.

 The function determineGrammaticalNumber takes a positive or negative number as argument and returns one of the following strings: 'singular', 'plural', 'paucal'.